epfl-lts2/pygsp/doc/tutorials/demo.rst

 .. image:: img/noisy_logo.*
 .. image:: img/denoised_logo.*

-So here are the basics for the PyGSP toolbox, if you want more informations you can check the doc in :ref:`the reference guide section <reference-guide>`.
+So here are the basics for the PyGSP toolbox, please check the other tutorials or the `reference guide <reference-guide>` for more.

 Enjoy the toolbox!